-5.2 Explaining AI system outcomes
+5.2 Explaining Al system outcomes

-- 65. To prevent the market conduct and prudential risks described in the previous paragraphs, and in line with ICPs 8 and 19, supervisors should ensure that insurers are able to meaningfully explain the outcomes of AI systems that they use.
+- 69. To prevent the market conduct and prudential risks described in the previous paragraphs, and in alignment with ICP 8 (Risk management) and ICP 19 (Conduct of business), supervisors should require that insurers are able to meaningfully explain the outcomes of the AI systems that they use.
 Such explanations are particularly important for those AI use cases that may have a material impact on consumers, solvency or satisfying legal requirements.
-Additionally, ICP 19.10 requires insurers "to handle claims in a timely, fair and transparent manner", so the transparency and explainability of claims decisions and claims dispute resolution influenced by AI systems are especially important here. - 66.
+Additionally, ICP 19.10 requires insurers "to handle claims in a timely, fair and transparent manner", so the transparency and explainability of claims decisions and claims dispute resolution influenced by AI systems are especially important here. - 70.
 Meaningful explanations should be understood in the sense that they provide understandable, transparent and relevant insights into how the AI system makes decisions or predictions.
 There are several strategies and tools insurers can adopt to ensure their AI systems are explainable.
 For example, insurers could restrict deployment of AI systems to those that are simple and explainable, or restrict the use of complex AI systems to challenging and fine-tuning more traditional mathematical models.
-Alternatively, the deployment of complex AI systems could be conditional on the accompanying deployment of explainability tools such as Shapley values or LIME, which can be employed to illustrate the influence of different variables on AI outcomes, enhancing transparency and trust.
-However, even these state-of-the-art tools still have relevant limitations that need to be duly considered and documented by insurers. - 67.
-For example, in insurance underwriting, these tools can explain why certain customers are offered different premiums.
-Insurers integrating SHAP values into their claims processing workflows can explain why certain claims were approved or denied.
-Furthermore, LIME can be used in underwriting to explain risk assessments for insurance policies.
-By providing clear explanations of the factors/variables that influence risk scores, insurers can justify premium calculations to customers and regulators. - 68.
-For highly complex AI systems (such as those incorporating a combination of unstructured data sets like images, video, audio and text), achieving an otherwise desirable level of explainability may not be possible.
-Where this is the case, insurers should consider complementary governance measures such as the use of guardrails or human oversight.
-Additionally, where the risks from the AI system are high and/or the tools used to explain the model themselves have limitations, insurers could instead consider alternative simpler models. - 69.
-In any case, insurers should ensure that AI systems only operate under the conditions for which they were designed and only when sufficient levels of confidence have been reached.
-Therefore, systems should identify cases in which they were not designed or approved to operate, or cases for which their answers are not reliable.
+Alternatively, the deployment of complex AI systems could be conditional on the accompanying deployment of explainability tools such as Shapley values or Local Interpretable Model-Agnostic Explanations (LIME),14 which can be employed to illustrate the influence of different variables on the outcomes of some AI systems, enhancing transparency and trust.
+However, even these state-of-the-art tools still have relevant limitations that need to be duly considered and documented by insurers, including their limitations in the context of GenAl.